 There is still a risk that the unit test is too self-righteous and fails to

-#4 Updated by Christopher Backhouse over 2 years ago
+#4 Updated by Christopher Backhouse almost 3 years ago

 DUNE SP FD.
 I have @table::dunefd_services in my fcl

 Seems like a simpler implementation of the wire intersection function would be to just compute the point of closest approach between the two line segments and return that (assuming it's within each line).
 No changes of coordinates necessary.

-#5 Updated by Gianluca Petrillo over 2 years ago
+#5 Updated by Gianluca Petrillo almost 3 years ago

 - Category set to Geometry